Tron 2.0: Reception

 The PC version received "favorable" reviews, while the Game Boy Advance and Xbox versions received "average" reviews, according to the review aggregation website Metacritic.

 The Cincinnati Enquirer gave the PC version four-and-a-half stars out of five and said: "Whether or not you're a fan of the movie, TRON 2.0 oozes with style and substance.
 Developer Monolith Productions deserves credit for creating one of the finest and most unique PC games of the year to date".
 Maxim gave the same console version a score of eight out of ten and called it "a must for those out there who still like their CGI old school".
 However, The Times gave the Xbox version three stars out of five, saying that "the controls take some time to master, and there's a surfeit of useless jargon seemingly designed to prevent you getting to grips with the gameplay.
 Nor is this a game for the short-sighted, since the on-screen captions that supposedly offer guidance are minute and virtually illegible".

 Despite the good reviews, the PC version underperformed in sales and BVG eventually dropped support for the game two years after it was released.
 Despite the lack of support from BVG, additional levels and multiplayer maps have been developed by fans of the game, including an expansion game and modification.

 Slave Labor Graphics produced a Tron 2.0 comic book sequel miniseries called Tron: The Ghost in the Machine.

 Computer Games Magazine named Tron 2.0 the fourth-best computer game of 2003, and presented it with awards for "Best Sound Effects" and "Best Art Direction", the latter of which it shared with Uru: Ages Beyond Myst.
 The editors called Tron 2.0 "easily one of the year's best looking games, and a textbook example of how graphics rely just as much on art design as they do technology".
 The editors of Computer Gaming World nominated Tron 2.0 for their 2003 "Shooter of the Year" and overall "Game of the Year" awards, which ultimately went to Call of Duty and Knights of the Old Republic, respectively.
 It was also nominee for PC Gamer US's 2003 "Best Action Game" award, although it lost again to Call of Duty.
 The editors declared it "a movie license done right".
+During the 7th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Tron 2.0 for "Computer First-Person Action Game of the Year" and "Outstanding Innovation in Computer Gaming".

 In 2009, GamesRadar ranked the game third on their list of the seven best Disney games, saying "Not to discount the gorgeousness of 2.0’s neon lined environments, nor the wonderfully tech savvy 1337 speak [...] but the Light Cycle arenas remain the game’s crown jewel.
 All the nausea-inducing camera angles and impossible turns of Tron’s deadly game of competitive Snake were preserved, and you could bring the action online where it ran like a fanboy fever dream."